 Access from Hwy 97 is directly across from Gavin Rd (turn East up the white gravel road).
 The trail map and climbers kiosk is at the edge of the parking circle.
 Climbers information is on the back side of the kiosk.
-The prominent SW face of SHEEP’S HEAD is to the north.
 The trail (#100) to the main canyons (Whistler and North Canyons) begins just east of the parking area and heads north before turning SSE up the hillside to the old road bed.
 To access the NW Face hike north along the orchard fence line, for the North Canyon (and Windy Point) climbing follow trail #100 up a quarter mile, and turn left and follow the trail north towards “Frog Pond”.